jordanlevy001/School_District_Analysis/README.md

 ## Summary
 There were 4 changes in the school district analysis after removing the ninth graders at Thomas High School's scores.
 1. In the district summary, the average math score was reduced from 79.0 to 78.9.
-This is a relatively small change.
-2. The average reading score within Thomas High School increased by 0.1, from
+2. The average reading score of Thomas High School increased by 0.1.
+After rounding, it increased from 83.8 to 83.9.
+3. The average math score at Thomas High School dropped from 83.41 to 83.35.
+4. The percent of students passing overall (both math and reading) at Thomas High School dropped from 90.9% to 90.6%.